AsiiaPine/ice_runner/README.md

         python bot/main.py
         ```

-To start a simulator of the ICE create slcan, run the following script:
+To start a simulator of the ICE start can interface (e.g. slcan/vcan), run the following script:
 ```bash
 python ice_sim/test_commander.py
 ```